EricHugo/miComplete/README.rst

 Finally we will create our own set of weights given a set of marker genes for which we do not already have weights::

-   $ miComplete.py test_set.tab -c --hmms Bact109.hmm --linkage --threads 4 > Bact109.weights
+   $ miComplete test_set.tab -c --hmms share/Bact109.hmm --linkage --threads 4 > Bact109.weights

 Also produces a box plot of the distribution of weights for each marker gene.